salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 makes rebranding sound: an older value must remain safe to retain and use in a later revision, including through safe operations such as `PartialEq`.

 `#[derive(salsa::SalsaValue)]` checks the guarantee structurally.
-A field whose retained and exposed types are identical is accepted directly.
-A field whose type changes with the database lifetime must implement `SalsaValue`.
+A field whose type is unconditionally `'static` is accepted directly.
+A field that borrows for `'db`, or is otherwise not `'static`, must implement `SalsaValue`.
 A direct database-lifetime reference such as `&'db T` does not implement the trait because its referent may be changed or freed in a later revision.
 Salsa handles do implement it because access to their data goes back through the current database state.

+The derive supports types with at most one lifetime parameter, but not type or const parameters.
+Generic types require a manual implementation whose safety argument accounts for layout across the retained and exposed instantiations.

 If a field is known to satisfy the guarantee but its type cannot implement `SalsaValue`, `#[salsa_value(prove_safe_to_retain_manually)]` skips the structural check for that field.
 This